-Based at Urumqi the new airline served not only regional routes but also a trunk service to Beijing.
+China Xinjiang’s network served not only regional routes but also the customary trunk service to Beijing.
 International services connected Urumqi to Moscow, Bishkek, Almaty, Tashkent, Novosibirsk and Islamabad.
+Indeed it is the only city connecting China to several of these destinations.
 The initial fleet was centred around Antonov AN-24s, De Havilland Canada DHC-6s and Tupolev TU-154Ms.
-The early colour scheme featured a white tail with blue bird but later during the 1990s the tail colours were reversed to make a pleasing scheme.

 B-2019 was the last of the trio which faithfully served the carrier until its merger into China Southern.
 All three were sold back to Russia where this frame, and B-2018, joined Kras Air in June 2003.
 She became RA-86926.
 After three years she was sold to Tatarstan Airlines in April 2006 and was still operational as of May 2009.